 To put your advance directives together, you can seek the assistance of a lawyer, but it is not required that you do so.
-To make the process easier, some states have their own advance directive forms you can use and fill out to your preferences.
+To make the process of advance care planning easier, some states have their own advance directive forms you can use and fill out to your preferences.

 Some states will have different requirements for how the advance directive is recognized, whether it is by having the document signed by a witness or notarized.
 Be sure you follow the right steps to ensure your document would be acceptable and recognized in your state.
 Also, if you spend time in multiple states - perhaps frequently visiting relatives or spending winters in the south and summers in the north - it’s a good idea to have an advance directive for each state.

 Once your advance directive is complete, give a copy of it to your main healthcare proxy, backup proxy, and healthcare provider.
 Share the location of your document with friends and family in case they need to reference it for any reason and regularly review it to make sure it still fits with your values and health conditions.

 Remember, you can change your healthcare proxy or wishes if you want to.
 If so, don’t delay.
 Make the changes as quickly as possible and make sure you replace all the old copies of the advance directive with the new one.